kalyan00001/MINT-MY-NFT/web app/README.md

-Setup your locla environment to start working with  the blockchain
+Setup your local environment to start working with  the blockchain

 We're going to write a smart contract